Matt Bellamy: Other work

 Bellamy co-wrote the end credits for the 2009 film The International.
-He wrote the song "Soaked", which appears on Adam Lambert's debut album, For Your Entertainment (2009).
+He wrote "Soaked", which appears on Adam Lambert's debut album, For Your Entertainment (2009).
 Bellamy appears as a playable character in the video game Guitar Hero 5, along with the Muse song "Plug In Baby".
 He contributed to the second album by the New Zealand artist Kimbra, The Golden Echo (2014).